huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 to the following recommendation:

-* if the implementation of QUIC exposes APIs to set a padding policy, DNS over QUIC SHOULD use that API to align the packet length to a small set of fixed sizes, aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.
+* if the implementation of QUIC exposes APIs to set a padding policy, DNS over QUIC SHOULD use that API to align the packet length to a small set of fixed sizes.

 * if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS padding extension as specified in {{!RFC7830}}.

-The sizes SHOULD be aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.
+In the absence of a standard policy for padding sizes, implementations should consider following the recommendations of the Experimental status "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{?RFC8467}}.

 ## Connection Handling